Why Cursor AI Needs Constraints

 Frontend Rules

-* Keep jotai atom data structure and ant design form element names aligned and useEffect to keep form contents equal to atom contents
+* Use jotai for state management* Use the ant design UI module and vertically truncate components* Keep jotai atom data structure and ant design form element names aligned and useEffect to keep form contents equal to atom contents* Use graphql-zeus static typed graphql calls for grapql API's* Additional CSS needs to be applied in the ant design theme* Use design patterns that suit mobile first design

 Backend Rules